 Finally, General Recommendation No. 34, together with Article 14 of CEDAW, is the first international instrument specifically addressing the rights of rural women.
-The Committee recognises in this recommendation how rural women "continue to face systematic and persistent barriers to the full enjoyment of their human rights" and how their rights and needs "remain insufficiently addressed or ignored in laws".
-Barriers and violations are also present in their right to work, as they face unequal access to income diversification opportunities, have limited opportunities to obtain paid employment, and are disproportionally present in the informal sector, working "extremely long hours in low-skilled, part-time, seasonal, low-paid or unpaid jobs, home-based activities and subsistence farming".
+The Committee recognises in this recommendation how rural women continue to face systematic and persistent barriers to the full enjoyment of their human rights and how their rights and needs remain insufficiently addressed or ignored in laws.
+Herriers and violations are also present in their right to work, as they face unequal access to income diversification opportunities, have limited opportunities to obtain paid employment, and are disproportionally present in the informal sector, working extremely long hours in low-skilled, part-time, seasonal, low-paid or unpaid jobs, home-based activities and subsistence farming".
 Being the majority of agricultural workers, rural women also face higher risks to their health and other related complications due to the use of fertilisers and pesticides.
 However, they are underrepresented in agricultural organisations or cooperatives.
 The Committee reminds that States have a duty to promote and ensure in their legal frameworks the right to decent working conditions, equal pay, and labour force representation of rural women.
+It explicitly considers "rural women's rights to land, natural resources, seeds, forestry, and fisheries as fundamental human rights".
+It furthermore recognises the right to participate in decision-making for rural women whose livelihoods depend on natural resources.

-1.1.4.
-The International Convention on the Elimination of All Forms of Racial Discrimination national or ethnic origin- the right to work, free choice of employment, equal pay for equal work, and just and favourable remuneration.
-65
+1.1.5.
+The International Convention on the Elimination of All Forms of Racial Discrimination